 - (a) The AC should ensure on an ongoing basis that the internal audit function has adequate and competent resources to perform audits including technology audits, given the size and complexity of the Company's operations.
-In this respect, the AC should:- - (i) review and recommend for the Board's approval, the appointment, remuneration, performance evaluation, transfer, removal and redeployment of the Head of Internal Audit and senior officers of the internal audit function; - (ii) be informed of any resignation of the internal audit staff and reasons therefore, and provide resigning staff with an opportunity to submit reasons for their resignations; - (iii) ensure that the compensation scheme of the internal audit function is consistent with the objectives and demands of internal audit function; - (iv) ensure that the Internal audit staff receives necessary training to perform audit work through a programme of continuing education and training to enable them to keep abreast of business trends and latest developments at both the institution and industry levels, as well as to enhance technical skills required to effectively support internal audit function; and - (v) review and determine the qualifications and competencies the organization expects in a Head of Internal Audit, as described in the Global Internal Audit Standards, in collaboration with CEO.
+In this respect, the AC should:- - (i) review and recommend for the Board's approval, the appointment, remuneration, performance evaluation, transfer, removal and redeployment of the Head of Internal Audit and senior officers of the internal audit function; - (ii) be informed of any resignation of the internal audit staff and reasons therefore, and provide resigning staff with an opportunity to submit reasons for their resignations; and - (iii) ensure that the compensation scheme of the internal audit function is consistent with the objectives and demands of internal audit function. - (iv) ensure that the Internal audit staff receives necessary training to perform audit work through a programme of continuing education and training to enable them to keep abreast of business trends and latest developments at both the institution and industry levels, as well as to enhance technical skills required to effectively support internal audit function.